HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Advanced Patterns.md

 });
 //---------------------------------------

-// Using async - await:
+// Using async - await
-const fs = require('fs/promises');
+// Notice how the try-catch block is placed INSIDE the `async` function: const fs = require('fs/promises');

 async function example() {